alicelambda/blag/content/security/microcorruption.md

 date: DATE
 draft: false
 tags: ["reversing"]
+description: "Microcoruption: I show you how to solve a series of reverse engineering challenges.
+Using buffer overflows, breakpoints and guesswork."
 reads: 1
 ---

 [Micorruption](ttps://microcorruption.com/) is a series of reverse engineering challenges.
-In each stage you disable a lock by reverse engineering it.
-Here's how I approached each stage of the challenge.
+It's composed of a series of stages where you have to disable the lock to get to the next stage.
+Here's how I approached each stage.

 # Johannesburg

-This stage is an extension of the Cusco stage.
-The overview states:
+The overview was:
 ```
     - A firmware update rejects passwords which are too long.
     - This lock is attached the the LockIT Pro HSM-1.